pivotal/docs-tap/scst-scan/observing.hbs.md

 #### <a id="miss-src-ps"></a> Missing target SSH secret

-Scanning source code from a private source repository requires an SSH secret to be present in the namespace and referenced as `grype.targetSourceSshSecret` in `tap-values.yaml`.
+Scanning source code from a private source repository requires an SSH secret present in the namespace and referenced as `grype.targetSourceSshSecret` in `tap-values.yaml`.
 See [Installing the Tanzu Application Platform Package and Profiles](../install.md).

-If a private source scan is triggered and the secret cannot be found, the scan pod will include a `FailedMount` Warning in Events with the message `MountVolume.SetUp failed for volume "ssh-secret" : secret "secret-ssh-auth" not found`, where `secret-ssh-auth` will be the value specified in `grype.targetSourceSshSecret`.
+If a private source scan is triggered and the secret cannot be found, the scan pod includes a `FailedMount` warning in Events with the message `MountVolume.SetUp failed for volume "ssh-secret" : secret "secret-ssh-auth" not found`, where `secret-ssh-auth` is the value specified in `grype.targetSourceSshSecret`.

 #### <a id="miss-img-ps"></a> Missing target image pull secret